Updated 31 August 2021

 Well, first off they’re insanely enjoyable to play, and this writer isn’t afraid to admit he lost way too many hours to the provably fair HiLo game, not to mention Aviator, before Cloudbet went live with the Arcade.

-But second - and let’s face it, far more importantly - they were a way to prove the power of the blockchain and give gamers a very real sense that the benefits the blockchain could deliver to the everyman were real.
+But second - and let’s face it, far more importantly - these games were a way to prove the power of the blockchain, and give gamers a very real sense that the benefits that the blockchain could deliver to the everyman were real.

 And that can’t really be underestimated.